LLNL/axom/src/axom/spin/docs/sphinx/helper.rst

    :end-before: _morton_use_end
    :language: C++

-The Morton index or Z-index curve is a fractal space-filling curve.
-The first four iterations of the 2D curve's construction are shown below, and a 3D analogue exists as well.

-(insert figures)
+.. rubric:: Footnotes

+.. [#f1] The Morton index is also known, among other things, as the Z-order curve:
+         see its `Wikipedia page <https://wikipedia.org/wiki/Z-order_curve>`_.